isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-portraits-from-the-lee-brothers-studio.md

-Macmillan, A. (Ed.).
-(1923).
-Seaports of the Far East: Historical and descriptive commercial and industrial facts, figures & resources (p.
-274).
-London: W. H. & L. Collingridge.
-(Call no.: RRARE 387.10959 MAC; Microfilm no.: NL 14242)
-The full obituary in The Straits Times on 31 December 1957 reads: “Mr Lee King Yan, 80, one of the pioneers of photography in the country died at his home in Serangoon Garden Estate yesterday.
-He came to Singapore from China 50 years ago.
-He had received numerous awards for his photography.
-He was the proprietor of the Eastern Photo Studio, Stamford Road.
-Often referred to as the ‘grand old man of photography’, Mr Lee leaves seven sons and four daughters.”
-See Colony’s grand old man of photography dies at 80.
-(1957, December 31).
-The Straits Times, p.
-4. Retrieved from NewspaperSG.
 Macmillan, 1923, p.
 273
 Page 1 advertisements column 3: Notice: Mr Dutronquoy.
 (1843, December 7).
 The Singapore Free Press and Mercantile Advertiser, p.
 1. Retrieved from NewspaperSG.
 Carte-de-visits from old Singapore studios still turn up in antique shops in Singapore and London, with the name of the studio handsomely printed on the back.